AlibabaCloudDocs/alikafka/intl.en-US/Ecosystem/Open source ecosystem/Filebeat/VPC/Connect to Filebeat as an output.md

     4. Press the Esc key to return to the command line mode.

     5. Press the : key to enter the bottom line mode.
-Type wq, and then press Enter to save the file and exit.
+Type wq and press the Enter key to save the file and exit.

 3. Send a message to the topic you created.